-Welcome to the new, extended edition of Small Histories, published in May 2021.
+Welcome to the new, extended edition of Small Histories.

 In Small Histories, Heidi has elevated a small everyday object, the button, to reveal it as a symbol of our shared human experience.
 Inspired by collections she has admired in ethnographic museums, Heidi has unlocked the button's narrative potential, creating a series of portraits whose rich colours and attention to detail emulate some of the characteristics of the Old Masters.